OpenHelix-Team/LLaVA-VLA/README.md

 <a id="new"></a>
 ## 🔥 News
 - **2025.06.17** 🌟 We release training codes, test codes, and checkpoints of LLaVA-VLA.
+- **2025.07.05** 🌟 We release models base on LLaVA-OneVision-0.5b.

 <a id="todo"></a>
 ## 📝 TODO
-- [ ] Release models based on LLaVA-OneVision-0.5b, which could be deployed on any GPU with 8G memory.
-(Before 6/25/2025)
+- [x] Release models based on LLaVA-OneVision-0.5b, which could be deployed on any GPU with 8G memory.
 - [ ] Release models based on stronger LLaVA-OneVision-7b.
 (Before 6/25/2025)
 - [ ] Deploy our model on [RoboTwin](https://github.com/TianxingChen/RoboTwin) benchmark, a real-world-aligned simulator with dual-arm (In 07/2025).
 - [ ] Support training with LoRA on NVIDIA 4090 GPU.